ProductOverviewAI ScreeningUse CasesRestaurantsBlog Contact Book A Demo →

 • Certain schools, locations, or companies → demographic correlations

-If your model is trained on historical hiring data (which most are), it can quietly learn all of that.
+If your model is trained on historical hiring data (which most are), it can quietly learn all of that — scaling bias instead of eliminating it.

 Why this matters for your business

-If you’re using any kind of automated screening, you need to be able to answer:
+This isn't just a Workday problem.
+It's an “everyone using AI in hiring” problem.
+If you're using any kind of automated screening, you need to be able to answer:

 • Why was this candidate rejected?